tonusp/NaNo2016/A_Book_of_Changes.md

 He stood up, and stepped through.

 Then he turned, and walked slowly back to the student hall of residence where he and Liu were staying.
 He knocked on the Teacher's door.
 When Magister Liu saw him, a look of surprise crossed the little man's face, but only for a moment before it was followed by an expression of intense delight and pleasure.
-Liu bowed too him in deep respect.
+Liu bowed to him in deep respect.

 "So... you have found Tao.
 Or it has found you!"